himanshujoshitech/Netflix_SQL_Project/README.md

 ORDER BY 1;
 ```

-✅ Insight: For each year, show total Indian content and that year’s percentage share of all Indian content.
+✅ **Insight**: For each year, show total Indian content and that year’s percentage share of all Indian content.

 ### 1️⃣1️⃣ List All Movies That Are Documentaries
 ```sql